frappe/frappe_docs/frappe_docs/www/docs/user/en/tutorial/form-scripts.md

 ---
 title: Form Scripts - Frappe Framework Tutorial
-description: Form Scripts are client side javascript code that enhances the UX of your Forms
+description: Form Scripts are client-side javascript code that enhances the UX of your Forms
 ---

 # Form Scripts

-Form Scripts are client side javascript code that enhances the UX of your Forms.
+Form Scripts are client-side javascript code that enhances the UX of your Forms.

 Let's say you want to create a membership for a member.
 To do this, you have to go to the Library Membership list, create a new form, select the member and